-Why our generation is so stressed & unhappy?
+Why is our generation so stressed & unhappy?

-For example, People care about who wins IPL, how many followers their friends have, why people don’t reply instantly on WhatsApp, why people love/hate Modi etc. We can’t control these things.
+For example, People care about who wins the IPL, how many followers their friends have, why people don’t reply instantly on WhatsApp, why people love/hate Modi etc. We can’t control these things.

 Does that mean we shouldn’t care about anything?
 Become a saint?
 Again, surely NO. Then what should we do?

 Solution is simple.
 Give your damn to only 4–5 things.
 Like your goals, career, family & very close friends, your idols.
 That’s it.
 It’s that simple.
-Why you need to care about other things when you have limited amount of days to live?
+Why do you need to care about other things when you have a limited amount of days to live?

 In other words, only care about things which you can control.

 If you do this, you & only you have your key to happiness.
 As your future lies in your hands.
-If you do well, you achieve your goals, become happy.
-If you don’t do well, you fail, you try again with different approach.
+If you do well, you achieve your goals, and become happy.
+If you don’t do well, you fail, you try again with a different approach.